Minimax AUC Fairness: Efficient Algorithm with Provable Convergence

 \subsubsection{Implementation Details\footnote{\url{https://github.com/zhenhuan-yang/MinimaxFairAUC}.}}

 We partition the datasets to training, validation and testing in the ratio 60\%:20\%:20\%.
-The batch size $|B|$, initial stepsizes $\eta^\theta_0, \eta^\lambda_0$ and other hyperparameters are chosen based on the validation set of each dataset.
+The batch size $|B|$, initial stepsizes $\eta^\theta_0, \eta^\lambda_0$ and other hyperparameters are chosen based on the validation set.
 For Algorithm \ref{alg:rmw-fair-auc}, early stopping is implemented based on the maximum group loss over the validation set.
-We repeat each experiment over 25 runs of different random seeds and report the average result on the testing set.
+We repeat each experiment in 25 runs across different random seeds and report the average result on the testing set.
 More details are given in Appendix \ref{sec:exp}.